exiftool-rb/exiftool.rb/README.md

   which lets the caller show them as fractions (1/250) or as comparable numeric instances.
 * String values like "interop" and "serial number" are kept as strings (which preserves zero prefixes)
+* Timestamps are attempted to be interpreted with correct timezones and sub-second resolution, if the header contains that data.
+  Please note that EXIF headers don't always include a timezone offset, so we just adopt the system timezone, which may, of course, be wrong.

 ## Installation